 Similarly, prime/general contractors can benefit from operating in the same way: as mini compliance enforcement agencies.
 Why?
 Because, as the prime contract holder on a project, if one of the subcontractors violates DBA/DBRA or any other prevailing wage laws, they are potentially on the hook.
 It’s not just the prime contractor’s employees that they need to worry about, it’s all the employees of every contractor working on the job.

-Anybody can create and submit a certified payroll report.
-You do not need to be “certified” with a license to submit one.
-But it’s an understandable misconception.
+One of the first questions of almost every beginner: do I need to be “certified” with a license to submit certified payroll reports?
+The answer is “no,” but it’s an understandable misconception.
 Let’s blame the genius who came up with the name.

 Payroll mistakes, however, cannot be blamed on this prodigy.
 Contractors are typically held responsible, and clearly, it’s very easy and common to make mistakes – especially in an industry where regulations seem very convoluted to the average person.
 This is further exacerbated when there is no system in place that can check and validate data to alert contractors of violations before CPRs are even submitted.